First published August 1, 2022

 Direct quotes and paraphrased quotes used in publication will be attributed, and we will not represent other people or media groups work as our own.
 We will identify and link out to sources if our research comes from outside reporting.

-It is not the policy of OTR to use AI software to generate content, but we may use AI software in assisting in the creation of content (like using Otter.ai for transcription or Grammarly for spell-check and grammar checks).
-It is not our intention to generate content using AI, but if that changes, we will clearly indicate which parts of the content were created by AI within the body of the story.
+It is not the policy of OTR to use AI tools to generate content, but we may use AI tools in assisting in the creation of content (like using Otter.ai for transcription or Grammarly for spell-check and grammar checks).
+Because AI tools are becoming ubiquitous, starting in September 2025, we are committing to explicitly listing the AI tools we use because transparency is critical to good journalism and to maintaining audience trust.

-The editorial team at OTR will do its best to verify all facts with more than one source.
+The editorial team at OTR will do its best to verify all facts with more than one source, and the reason we ask for a contact email/phone number is so we can fact-check details with our sources.

 While covering stories, students may be offered snacks, food, and other consumable items, students can accept.
 If a student contacts an event planner to get media access to an event that has paid tickets, that is also acceptable under the OTR’s working journalist policies as long as they are covering the event for a story.
 Gifts or in-kind favours that exceed $25 in value should be run past the instructors at OTR to ensure there is no potential for story bias.